List of Sanford and Son episodes

-Sanford and Son is an American sitcom, based on the BBC sitcom Steptoe and Son.
-It aired every Friday from 8:00-8:30 PM (EST) on NBC from January 14, 1972, to March 25, 1977.
+Sanford and Son is an American sitcom based on the BBC sitcom Steptoe and Son.
+It aired every Friday from 8:00–8:30 PM (EST) on NBC from January 14, 1972 to March 25, 1977.
 The show starred Redd Foxx and Demond Wilson in the leading roles.
-The series follow Fred G. Sanford, and his son Lamont Sanford as they operated a junk and antique dealership out of their home in Los Angeles.
+The series follows Fred G. Sanford and his son Lamont as they operated a junk and antique dealership out of their home in Los Angeles.